hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

     * `map("us-east", list("a", "b", "c"), "us-west", list("b", "c", "d"))`

   * `merge(map1, map2, ...)` - Returns the union of 2 or more maps.
 The maps
-	are consumed in the order provided, and duplciate keys overwrite previous entries.
+	are consumed in the order provided, and duplicate keys overwrite previous entries.
 	* `${merge(map("a", "b"), map("c", "d"))}` returns `{"a": "b", "c": "d"}`